Thibaud Moutard - Personal Profiles

 I am an astronomer, working on constraining galaxy evolution from an observational point of view, by making use of large-scale, ultra-deep multi-wavelength surveys of galaxies.
 I am notably interested in understanding why and how galaxies can eventually stop forming stars across cosmic history.

-Currently Research Fellow at ESAC near Madrid (Spain), my project focuses on galaxies fate, through the study of the connection between the growth of cosmic large-scale structures and the star-formation suppression (or quenching) and morphology transformation of galaxies.
-To that aim, I can take advantage of the most comprehensive galaxy surveys ever conducted, by combining ongoing and forthcoming observations with JWST and Euclid, in order to probe galaxy evolution since the time when the first galaxies formed at cosmic dawn, about 13 billion years ago.
+Currently an ESA Research Fellow at the European Space Astronomy Centre (ESAC) near Madrid (Spain), my research focuses on galaxies fate, through the study of the connection between the growth of cosmic large-scale structures and their star-formation history, from the formation of their first stars at cosmic dawn to the lasting --if not definitive-- suppression (or quenching) of their star formation.
+To that aim, I can take advantage of the most comprehensive galaxy surveys ever conducted, by combining ongoing and forthcoming observations with JWST and Euclid, in order to probe galaxy evolution since the time when the first galaxies formed, about 13 billion years ago.

 Keywords